ruyuanzhang/VWMmodels/README.md

 # VWMmodels
-a set of computational models of visual working memory
+A set of computational models (mostly probablistic models) of visual working memory